craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

-1. Open Outlook, signed in as Sallie.
+1. Open **Outlook**, signed in as **Sallie**.

 1. Create a meeting at the same time as Amy's meeting.
 Select the Scheduling Assistant tab.

    Invite Francisco, Demonstration Laptop and Conference Room.
 Note that Francisco's time shows as Tentative and Demonstration Laptop and Conference Room show as Busy.